Hochschild homology of structured algebras: Graphs and trees

 In particular, this theorem identifies the components of $\OC$ with the topological types of open-closed cobordisms.

+The equivalence to moduli space in the case $n_1=0$ was proved by Costello \cite[Prop.~6.1.3]{costello07} using certain flow on moduli space.
 Costello denotes this chain complex $\mathcal{G}$ in \cite{costello07} and describes it in terms of discs (corresponding here to black vertices) and annuli with marked points (corresponding here to white vertices with start half-edges).
-The description in terms of graphs can be found in \cite{Cos07} as for the category $\OO$ after Proposition 2.2.3, though in \cite{Cos07} the white vertices are used to model punctures and do not have start half-edges.
-In \cite{costello07}, Costello only states the above result in the case $n_1=0$, but the case $n_1>0$ follows from the fact that the moduli space of Riemann surfaces with $n_1$ open boundaries which are alone on their boundary components is homotopy equivalent to the moduli space with $n_1$ closed boundaries.
-This model of moduli space is very closely related to Penner's original fat graph model, though it has the particularity of isolating $n_2$ of the closed boundary cycles in a way which is very similar to Godin's admissible fat graphs \cite[Sec 2.3]{godin07}.
-This relationship is made precise in \cite{Danielathesis}, where an alternative proof of the above theorem is given.
-In \cite{Danielathesis}, Egas relates in addition the gluing we just defined to the gluing of metric admissible fat graphs.
+The description in terms of graphs can be found in \cite{Cos07} for the category $\OO$ after Proposition 2.2.3, though in \cite{Cos07} the white vertices are used to model punctures and do not have start half-edges.

+We extract this result instead from the work of Egas \cite{Ega15}, who proves the complete statement using, instead of Costello's flow, a direct relationship between fat graphs and black and white graphs.

+\begin{proof} Theorem B of \cite{Ega15} says that the chain complex of black and white graphs has homology $\coprod_S H_*(B\operatorname{Mod}(S))$, where $S$ runs over all open-closed cobordisms $S$ with at least one boundary which is not outgoing closed, and $\operatorname{Mod}(S)$ denotes the mapping class group of $S$.
+As $\operatorname{Mod}(S)$ has the homotopy type of the coarse moduli space, by the contractibility of Teichm{\"u}ller space, this yields the equivalence claimed.
+Now \cite[Thm 4.41]{Ega15} shows that the composition of graphs induces the composition of moduli space induced by gluing surfaces. \end{proof}

+Note also that Theorem 3.1 of \cite{Wah12} shows that $\OC$ identifies as a quasi-isomorphic subcategory of the category of formal operations on the Hochschild complex of $\OO$--algebras, where a formal operation is defined as a natural transformation of the iterated generalized Hochschild complex functor, and composition is composition of natural transformations.
+This shows that the gluing defined here also identifies with the composition of the universal formal operations on the Hochschild complex of $\OO$--algebras.